SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 - expressing `renku workflow iterate` in the workflow file definition syntax
 - any kinds of looping, branching, and wildcard syntax
 - any effort to combine the functionality of the currently existing parameter file and the workflow definition file, for example to define a set of related workflow experiments
+- generating a workflow file from an already existing worklflow or `renku run`